Appearances: Agents of S.H.I.E.L.D. | Inhumans

 - Came Back Wrong: When Cal stitched her back to life her caring heart didn't make the return trip.

-- Composite Character: She is much more like Magneto, including a similar backstory of suffering under Nazis and leading a war of (perceived) self-defense against non-powered humans.
-Her role within the Inhuman society resembles that of Professor X because she is their leader and mentor.
-Her powers echo those of Wolverine, who can regenerate from any wound as long as he's not beheaded though they are powered through a Vampiric Draining Touch of Death, kind of like Selene.
+- Expy: With the X-Men off limits at the time of her debut, she has shades of several characters from that franchise.
+Her backstory of suffering under Nazis and leading a war of (perceived) self-defense against non-powered humans calls to mind Magneto, while her role as a leader and mentor within the Inhuman society and her pre-vivisection personality resemble those of Professor X. Her powers echo those of Wolverine, who can regenerate from any wound as long as he's not beheaded (though they are powered through a Vampiric Draining Touch of Death, similar to Selene).

 - Faux Affably Evil: She apparently loves to talk smooth with her enemies, only to murder them in cold blood and with satisfaction moments later.